 Pet Partners aggregates volunteer opportunities for all our handlers.
 You are invited to post a volunteer opportunity and interested therapy animal teams will contact you.

-If you are interested in working with the Pet Partners Therapy Animal Program for therapy animal research purposes, please review this Memorandum of Understanding (MOU) Pet Partners Research MOU Jul2015, and contact us for more information.
+If you are interested in working with the Pet Partners Therapy Animal Program for research purposes, please contact us for more information.